Home Topamax Lawsuits

 Topamax Lawsuits

-Lawsuits blame Janssen Pharmaceuticals Inc. for birth defects in babies born to women who took Topamax while pregnant.
+Lawsuits blamed Janssen Pharmaceuticals Inc. for birth defects in babies born to women who took Topamax while pregnant.
 Claims include Janssen’s failure to warn women and their doctors about the drug’s risks.
 The U.S. Department of Justice has also accused Janssen of illegally promoting Topamax for off-label uses.

 Fact Checked